Itarix/GO_Paris_Saclay_2021/README.md

 The project has been uploaded on github because Igem's rule.

-If you want other version or want ask/add feature, you can create an issue or PR.
+If you want other version or want ask/add feature, you can create an issue or PR on this original repo https://github.com/Itarix/py-arn.

 # Requirements